Voita/GeocodeCZ-and-Sreality-crawler/README.md

 ## Sreality
 This script downloads and parse data from sreality API.
 The structure is identical to previous case.
 Source_sreality.ipynb script that serves as dev environment, f_sreality.py - python script that contains final version of code and Run_sreality.ipynb that is an example of how to run the function.

-Furthermore, you can find a "graphics script" which is a descriptive analytics of data obtained through sreality crawler.
+Furthermore, you can find Sreality_analysis_of_data.ipynb which is a descriptive analytics of data obtained through sreality crawler.